Singular Value Decomposition - Rank

 The eigendecomposition mathematically explains an important property of symmetric matrices that we have seen in the plots before.
 A symmetric matrix transforms a vector by stretching or shrinking it along its eigenvectors, and the amount of stretching or shrinking along each eigenvector is proportional to the corresponding eigenvalue.

-We can approximate the original symmetric matrix $\mathbf{A}$ by summing the terms which have the highest eigenvalues.
-For example, if we assume the eigenvalues $\lambda_i$ have been sorted in descending order,
+We can approximate the original symmetric matrix A by summing the terms which have the highest eigenvalues.
+For example, if we assume the eigenvalues λi have been sorted in descending order,

-If in the original matrix $\mathbf{A}$, the other $(n - k)$ eigenvalues that we left out are very small and close to zero, then the approximated matrix in a very similar to the original matrix, and we have a good approximation.
+If in the original matrix A, the other (nk) eigenvalues that we left out are very small and close to zero, then the approximated matrix in a very similar to the original matrix, and we have a good approximation.

 Matrix